gravem/gravem/README.md

 # Hi 👋, I'm Aasmund Gravem

-**A full stack developer located in Brighton.**
+**A creative web developer located in Brighton.**

+> :sparkles: **Having fun:** A small tool for finding monsters while playing D&D. [Stone Of Monsters]([https://myneighbourhood-65952015072e.herokuapp.com "OurNeighbourhood was created over a two week period by a team of four as the end product of a bootcamp at Le Wagon in London.
+Concept, design and direction by yours truly."](https://dnd-monster-lookup.vercel.app/))
-> :sparkles: **Showcase:** Chek out this proof of consept mobile web app built with Ruby on Rails.
+> :sparkles: **Showcase:** A proof of consept mobile web app built with Ruby on Rails.
 [Our Neighbourhood](https://myneighbourhood-65952015072e.herokuapp.com "OurNeighbourhood was created over a two week period by a team of four as the end product of a bootcamp at Le Wagon in London.
 Concept, design and direction by yours truly.")

 <details>
   <summary>A little bit about me</summary>
   After many years of dipping my toes in the water of web develoment and doing bits and bobs to improve on webpages I was managing, I finally had the opportyunity to take the full plunge, and I loved it!
   Being in a fast paced learning environment and working close with a team is some of the most inspiering thing I can think of.

-  Now I am digging into building a Rails REST application with a React frontend.
+  I have a varied and extensive background with digital communication, web design, strategic planning, OKR coaching, project management and more working for well known humanitarian and environmental organisations.
+I also have both a degree in art direction in marketing, a year stuying art and a degree in electric automatition.

 </details>